dhis2-chap/chap-core/docs_source/external_models.md

 ## Integrating external models

-An external model can be integrated into the code base by creating a YAML file that defines the commands used for training and predicting.
+CHAP can run external models in two ways:

+- By specifying a path to a local code base
+- or by specifying a github URL to a git repo.
+The url needs to start with https://github.com/

+In either case, the directory or repo should contain a config.yaml file that specifies how to train and predict with the model.

 The YAML file should follow this structure:

 ```yaml
 name: [Name of the model]